tsfpga/tsfpga/doc/release_notes/unreleased.rst

 Added

 * Add support for register arrays in register code generation.
-* Add support for "last" flag in synchronous FIFO.
+* Add packet mode and "last" flag to synchronous FIFO.

 Fixes